Environment

 Agent token

 A credential generated when you register a server.
-After creation, it’s hashed in the database and only shown once.
+After creation, it’s hashed in the database and only shown once.- Generate tokens via the UI, CLI, or API

 - Optionally set an expiration and rotate them regularly